aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/remove-hidden-text-from-document/_index.md

 In Aspose.Words, use the [ParagraphBreakFont](https://apireference.aspose.com/words/net/aspose.words/paragraph/properties/paragraphbreakfont) and the [Hidden](https://apireference.aspose.com/words/net/aspose.words/font/properties/hidden) properties to find all hidden text.

-The following code example shows how to remove hidden text from a Word Document:
+The following code example demonstrates how to remove hidden text from a Word Document:

 {{< highlight csharp >}}
 Document doc = new Document(MyDir + "Remove hidden text.docx");